The Definitive Guide to Red Light Therapy

 - Fascia – the therapeutic effect of red light energy can be carried through the fascia network to other parts of the body where it is needed.
 This, in turn, elevates the body’s capacity to communicate via this charged matrix in a positive feedback loop.

 - Gut-Brain Axis – the gut-brain axis links the emotional and cognitive centers of the brain with peripheral intestinal functions.
 Red light energy applied to the abdomen area can, therefore, influence mood and neuropsychological issues via several mechanisms.

-- Immune System – beaming red light and near-infrared light onto cells creates a short, low-dose metabolic stress that builds up the anti-inflammatory, anti-oxidant, and natural defense systems of the cells, making the body stronger and more resilient to infections.
+- Immune System – beaming red light and near-infrared light onto cells creates a short, low-dose metabolic stress that builds up the cells’ anti-inflammatory, anti-oxidant, and natural defense systems, making the body stronger and more resilient to infections.

 - Nervous System – red light therapy benefits are being explored as a promising drug-free therapy for all kinds of nerve damage.

 - Stem Cells – red light therapy is showing huge promise in current research to both stimulate growth of stem cells in the body, and to maximize the effect of stem cell implantation for a wide variety of medical purposes.